VariantSync/RaQuN/artifact-evaluation/REVIEWS.md

   `sudo usermod -a -G docker $(id -u)`
   I think it may be good to clarify this in the instructions, or test for it in the script and warn the user.
   * > We changed the docker user's id and group-id to a static value of 1000, instead of setting it dynamically
-* (TBD) In addition, the Docker image that you are building is not redistributable, as it is tied to the UID of the user building it.
+* (FUTURE WORK) In addition, the Docker image that you are building is not redistributable, as it is tied to the UID of the user building it.
 Rather than that, I would suggest using the "fix-perms" approach mentioned in the "Tips and Tricks of the Docker Captains" talk [1].
+  * > This is a really cool suggestion and we will implement this in the future.
+For the camera-ready version I will leave it as is
-* (TBD) I would make a further suggestion: run the Maven build in a different Docker stage, and then copy over the generated JAR to a minimal stage.
+* (DONE) I would make a further suggestion: run the Maven build in a different Docker stage, and then copy over the generated JAR to a minimal stage.
 You could further reduce the size of the Docker image that way [2].
 * (DONE) The artifact includes a validation option for the scripts, which takes a shorter time and helps checking that it is functional in less time.
 This already took about 1.5h, so I assume that a full run can take a good while!
   * > We reduced the validation duration by limiting the execution to specific subset ids.
 * (DONE) One note - another reviewer mentioned that a few additional imports were needed in order to use RaQuN as a library.
 Please touch up your documentation for your final version of the artifact.